Video showing final moments of Gaza emergency workers casts doubt on Israeli account of killings

 The Israel Defense Forces (IDF) asserted last week that “several uncoordinated vehicles were identified advancing suspiciously toward IDF troops without headlights or emergency signals.
 IDF troops then opened fire at the suspected vehicles.”

-After the video emerged, the IDF repeated that the incident was being investigated.
+After the video emerged, the IDF repeated that the incident was being investigated – the first results of which were presented internally on Sunday.

 “All claims, including the documentation circulating about the incident, will be thoroughly and deeply examined to understand the sequence of events and the handling of the situation,” it said Saturday.

-Note: This story has been updated to reflect comment from an IDF official.